Man rants at Miami store employees when asked to leave for not wearing mask

 “I’m refusing you service and asking you to leave my store before I call the police,” Stephen said to the man.

-“[Expletive] [expletive], suck my [expletive],” the man replied.
+“[Expletive], [expletive], suck my [expletive],” the man replied.
 “Suck it, suck it until you [expletive] die.”

 When asked if he was worried for the safety of the store’s employees, Stephen said, “I mean, absolutely and in anything in that situation, obviously, the first thing anyone thinks is ‘How can I defend myself?’
 The entire experience itself?
 Very shaking.”

-The customer then took his anger out, toppling a hand sanitizer dispenser and a mannequin outside of the store as he left.
+The customer then let his anger out by toppling a hand sanitizer dispenser and a mannequin outside of the store as he left.

 Florida Gov. Ron DeSantis rolled back all COVID-19 emergency orders on Monday, including mask mandates.
 Businesses can require customers to wear masks, however.